 SAMHSA’s National Helpline is a free, confidential, 24/7, 365-day-a-year treatment referral and information service (in English and Spanish) for individuals and families facing mental and/or substance use disorders.

 Opioid and Other Drug Prevention Guide for Mentors

 This is a free nationwide web resource that provides information about addiction as well as mental health issues and eating disorders.

-Gateway is an Alabama-based agency that offers family counseling, financial counseling and foster care, all based in the latest knowledge of trauma, child brain development and behavioral healthcare.
+Gateway is an Alabama-based agency that offers family counseling, financial counseling, and foster care, all based on the latest knowledge of trauma, child brain development, and behavioral healthcare.